 My husband, Eric, and I had been married for ten years when we learned that we would never be biological parents.
 We had always dreamed of a house full of laughter and had never once considered that we would not have children.
 Once we made peace with the truth, we turned to adoption as a means to build a family.
 Adoption was not a foreign concept to us; it was just not something we had considered FOR us.
-Once we made the decision to grow our family via adoption, we never looked back.
+Once we decided to grow our family via adoption, we never looked back.

 Months went by without a word from Kristie.
 Our social worker had tried in vain to reach her to encourage her to choose life, but she had dropped off the radar.
 Then suddenly four months later, we received a call from our social worker.
 Kristie had contacted them and wanted to move forward with the adoption plan.
 Our social worker warned us that if we chose to move forward, it would not be without risk.
 Kristie had been faltering on her decision but was currently planning on moving forward with the adoption plan.
 We also learned that at this point, she was seven months pregnant with a little girl.
 A few weeks later, we met Kristie, her husband, *Daryl, and their two children in our agency’s conference room.
 It was a pretty good meeting.
-We talked about future plans to visit and shared name ideas.
-We adored the name Savannah Hope.
+We talked about plans to visit and shared name ideas.
+We adored the name, Savannah Hope.
 They liked a family name, Grace.
 We fell in love with the name Savannah Grace.

 A few weeks later in the middle of the night, we received a call that Kristie was in labor in a hospital an hour away.
 We raced to get to the hospital because Kristie wanted me in the delivery room, and I was not about to miss that opportunity.
 After a night of listening to the fetal monitor piping Savannah’s heartbeat through the room, the doctors discharged Kristie.
 A few days later in the early hours of the morning, Kristie was admitted to the hospital, this time in active labor.
 We once again raced to the hospital.
 As we walked in the doors, the nurse said that that the baby was on her way.
 Eric waited outside the room, and I took my requested place at Kristie’s side.
 I took her hand and held it the entire delivery.